uwdata/fast-kde/README.md

 Methods and benchmarks for fast, approximate Gaussian kernel density estimation.

 This repo contains code (`src/`) and benchmark (`benchmarks/`) scripts for the VIS 2021 Short Paper "Fast & Accurate Gaussian Kernel Density Estimation".
-All code is written as ESM modules and require node.js version 12 or higher.
+All code is written as ESM modules.
+Running benchmarks requires node.js version 13.2 or higher.

 ## Build Instructions